|

 VoIP phone service has tons more features, and

-is much cheaper than POTS.
+is usually much cheaper than POTS.
 You really can save a lot of money.
 Plus, you can take your VoIP

 device with you when you travel -- and anywhere you can plug into the Internet,